-We found staff had failed to ensure written documentation had improved in the service, despite conditions being imposed on the provider's registration in February 2020.
+We found staff had failed to ensure written documentation had improved in the service, despite conditions being imposed on the provider's registration in October 2019, four responsive inspections, reports and action plans.
 Throughout engagement meetings we had discussed the importance of robust documentation of all patient consultations in line with professional standards.